-In 2012, I set out on a 30 day Vegan challenge.
-I wanted to see what all the hubbub was about.
+When I set out on the 30 Day Vegan Runner challenge, I wanted to see what all the hubbub was about.

 Would I have crazy energy?